Steps for the Preparation of a Bachelor's or Master's Thesis

-You must register your Bachelor's thesis and Master's thesis at the examination office; this is possible at any time during the semester.
+You must register your Bachelor's thesis and Master's thesis at the examination office; this is possible at any time during the semester, but should still be done as soon as the topic is agreed on.
 Registration is done with a registration form, see website of the examination office.
 The form can be found on C@MPUS under All applications > My requests.

 Please note: Theses have to be handed in within 6 months after registration -- this will be verified at submission.